 The APS Membership Department is available to assist unit officers with implementation of recruitment and retention campaigns.
-These efforts may include recruitment at APS and unit meetings, providing officers with lists of current or lapsed unit members, marketing to other unit members (after getting approval from that unit) who may have an interest in your unit, etc.
+These efforts may include recruitment at APS and unit meetings, reaching out to current or lapsed unit members, marketing to other unit members (after getting approval from that unit) who may have an interest in your unit, etc.

 For example, many units choose to contact active APS members whose membership in a specific unit has lapsed during the previous calendar year.
-Using a list supplied by APS, an email or “real” letter can be sent to these members in an effort to encourage them to rejoin the unit (samples: division, topical group, forum, section).
+Working with APS Staff, an email can be sent to these members in an effort to encourage them to rejoin the unit (samples: division, topical group, forum, section).
 Undertaking such a project on a yearly basis is an effective way to track and recruit lapsed members.
 In addition, with unit officers changing regularly, an annual project such as this is a standard way to involve new officers in retention efforts.

-- Appoint a Unit Membership Coordinator: This individual should be the primary contact between your unit and the APS Membership Department for matters of unit recruitment.
+- Appoint a Membership Coordinator: This individual should be the primary contact between your unit and the APS Membership Department for matters of unit recruitment.
 It is wise to appoint this person as a long-term contact that can establish a relationship with APS.
-To do so, contact Jennifer Pirnat (contact information below).
+To do so, contact the APS Unit Engagement Coordinator (contact information below).

 - APS Meetings: Take advantage of the thousands of fellow scientists in attendance at the annual APS March and April meetings.
 Your unit can recruit at either meeting around related sessions; check with APS Membership to find out how.
 If you want to recruit at your own unit meeting, have individuals join APS and your unit online to receive the member registration rate.

 Undergraduate students who are members of SPS (Society of Physics Students) can receive free membership in one of AIP's ten member societies for up to three years.
-Students can visit http://www.spsnational.org/about/benefits.htm and choose APS as their member society, although any unit or subscription fees are not waived with this membership option.
+Students can visit the SPS National Membership web page and choose APS as their member society.

 - Add a Unit Online: Society members may join your unit anytime.